Submissions

 • The submission file is in OpenOffice, Microsoft Word, RTF, or WordPerfect document file format.

-• The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.
+• The text adheres to the stylistic and bibliographic requirements outlined in the Authors' Guidelines described below.

 Author Guidelines